lidofinance/lido-oracle/README.md

-# DePool Py-Oracle
+# Lido-Oracle

-Pythonic oracle daemon for DePool decentralized staking service.
-Periodically reports Ethereum 2.0 beacon chain states (validators' balances and statuses) to the DePool dApp contract running on Ethereum 1.0 ledger.
+Pythonic oracle daemon for Lido decentralized staking service.
+Periodically reports Ethereum 2.0 beacon chain states (validators' balances and statuses) to the Lido dApp contract running on Ethereum 1.0 ledger.

 ## How it works

 * After the start Oracle connects to both nodes: Ethereum 1.0 and Ethereum 2.0 beaconchain.

-* Upon the start and then periodically Oracle polls DePool contract, gets the last known epoch and validators to watch for.
+* Upon the start and then periodically Oracle polls Lido contract, gets the last known epoch and validators to watch for.

 * Oracle periodically scans Beacon node 2.0 for epoch number.
-Every 7200th slot it reports the stats for each known validator to the DePool contract.
+Every 7200th slot it reports the stats for each known validator to the Lido contract.

 ## Run